turboic/SwiftGraphics/README.markdown

 [travis]: https://travis-ci.org/schwa/SwiftGraphics
 [travis_img]: https://travis-ci.org/schwa/SwiftGraphics.svg?branch=master

-Bringing Swift goodness to Quartz.
+## Bringing Swift goodness to Quartz.

-See TODO.markdown for short term plans.
+See [TODO.markdown][TODO] for short term plans.
+See "Help Wanted" section of this document for how you can contribute to SwiftGraphics.

+[TODO]: TODO.markdown

 ## Philosophy